Risk Factors Dashboard

 Our indebtedness contains financial or other covenants that limit our operational flexibility in a number of other ways, including:

 Approximately half of our long-term debt is held at variable interest rates.
-Interest rates in the United States are currently close to their highest levels for over a decade.
+Although interest rates in the United States have declined from recent highs, they remain close to their highest levels in over a decade.
 Higher interest rates have a detrimental effect on our profits and cash flows, as well as reducing the amount of cash we have available for servicing of debt or other transactions.

 We may not be able to realize the full value of our backlog.